Holodeck1/FirstConcept/README.md

 First attempt at controlling the Nao using C#

-/*
+using System;
+using System.Diagnostics;
+using System.Collections.Generic;
+using System.Linq;
+using System.Text;
+using System.Threading.Tasks;
+//Allows access to the OpenMetaverse Library using OpenMetaverse;

-This is the code that will communicate from the virtual world to the application */ class MyFirstBot
+//This is the code that will communicate from the virtual world to the application

+class MyFirstBot
     {
         //This contains all the funtions that are required for the bot to communicate with the second life grid.